narwhalacademy/zebra-crossing/README.md

 - Encrypt your computer hard drive:
   - Mac: [See Apple's instructions](https://support.apple.com/en-us/HT204837).
-  - Windows: [See Microsoft's instructions](https://support.microsoft.com/en-us/windows/device-encryption-in-windows-10-ad5dcf4b-dbe0-2331-228f-7925c2a3012d) (we recommend BitLocker if it's available)
+  - Windows: [See Microsoft's instructions](https://support.microsoft.com/en-us/windows/device-encryption-in-windows-10-ad5dcf4b-dbe0-2331-228f-7925c2a3012d) (use BitLocker if it's available).
 - Encrypt your phone storage:
-  - iOS: Automatically encrypt.
+  - iOS: Automatically encrypts.
   - Android: Recent versions automatically encrypt.
 Double check by going to `Settings → Security → Encryption`.
 - Secure your backups too!
   - Encrypt your backup hard drives:
     - Mac: If you use Time Machine, [see Apple's instructions here](https://support.apple.com/en-ca/guide/mac-help/mh21241/mac).
     - Windows: [See instructions here](https://techjury.net/blog/how-to-encrypt-your-hard-drive/).
-  - Pick an online backup storage solution that offers end-to-end encryption (which neither iCloud or Google Drive support) like [Tresorit](https://tresorit.com/) or [Spideroak One](https://spideroak.com/one/).
 - N.B.
 Remember encryption is only fully effective when the device is off!

 #### Other